 - Kurtosis: a measure of the “heaviness” of the data’s tails or outliers

 Whether you just need that standard values or want to get extra fancy, getting in the habit of running descriptive statistics every time you prepare your data means that ideally you have an automated workflow setup to do that automatically.
 Einblick has you covered there.
-Our profiler operator is a great first step to understanding the basic characteristics of all the numerical data in any given dataset.
+Our profiler cell is a great first step to understanding the basic characteristics of all the numerical data in any given dataset.

-Beyond the basic statistics, you can use our Python cell operator and relevant Python packages to calculate any more advanced descriptive statistics you may need.
+Beyond the basic statistics, you can use our Python cell and relevant Python packages to calculate any more advanced descriptive statistics you may need.

 Check for duplicates